Samurai Kids: Release

 Samurai Kids was distributed theatrically in Japan by Toho on 17 July 1993.
 In the Philippines, the film was released as My Little Bodyguard on 24 August 1995.

 Reception

-Samurai Kids won an Excellence-Silver Award for Japanese Movies in the 11th Golden Gloss Award.
-The film won two awards at the Japanese Academy Awards: Best Music Score for Joe Hisaishi and the Popularity Awards for the Most Popular Film.
+Samurai Kids won an Excellence – Silver Award for Japanese Movies in the 11th Golden Gross Awards.
+The film also won two awards at the Japanese Academy Awards: Best Music Score for Joe Hisaishi and the Popularity Award for the Most Popular Film.